Roth IRA Conversions Open the Door for All Income Levels

 It is important to understand what these changes mean in your own financial situation: while the conversion from a traditional to a Roth IRA is open to anyone regardless of income or filing status, new contributions continue to be capped by income for those who make direct contributions.
 The income threshold for a full contribution for 2009 is $105,000 for single persons and $166,000 for married persons filing jointly.
 For a reduced contribution, the income threshold is $120,000 and $176,000, respectively; however, the benefits phase out at even lower income levels.

 Both traditional IRA and rollover IRA assets are eligible for the Roth IRA conversion.
-A conversion creates taxable income for the year in which it takes place; however, in 2010, investors will be permitted to split the conversion tax amount over two years, 2011 and 2012.
+A conversion creates taxable income for the year in which it takes place.

 Unlike a traditional IRA that requires withdrawals beginning at age 70-1/2, funds may grow tax-deferred in the Roth IRA indefinitely or be withdrawn on your own schedule.